Practical Insights into Knowledge Distillation for Pre-Trained Models: Methodology

 For Vanilla KD, the parameters used are $T=1$ and $\alpha=0.5$, reflecting common practices in existing literature \cite{chang2019cronus,sattler2021cfd,gong2021ensemble,sattler2021fedaux,chen2021fedbe,li2021decentralized,kalra2021proxyfl}.
 When utilizing a public dataset as a transfer set, we incorporate a copy of the student's pre-trained model as an additional teacher, based on recommendations from \cite{alballa2023first}.

-In the Tuned KD approach, we primarily focus on the optimization of the $\alpha$ parameter, followed by the tuning of the temperature parameter $T$.
+In the Tuned KD approach, we primarily focus on optimizing the $\alpha$ parameter, followed by tuning the temperature parameter $T$.
 This optimization is conducted via a systematic grid search across the parameter space, as delineated in \cref{tab:space}.

 For DML, we follow the methodology described in \cite{li2021decentralized}.
 Specifically, from the two post-distillation models, we select the model whose dataset has been utilized as the default transfer set.